- 1 cleaning mode

-A touch more pricey it is, but if your child doesn’t mind the sound and sensation that this sonic toothbrush offers then I do believe it is worth every penny.
+This brush may be a touch more pricey, but if your child doesn’t mind the sound and sensation that this sonic toothbrush offers then I do believe it is worth every penny.

 You gain a little extra confidence that the vibrating bristles are going to help clean the teeth that bit better than relying on manual motion alone.

 Few 2 year olds will pay much attention to the timer, but small touches like this help set the foundations for strong tooth brushing habits in the future.